4teamwork/ftw.lawgiver/README.rst

 Generating the workflow
 -----------------------

-For generating the workflow go to the lawmaker control panel (in the Plone control panel).
+For generating the workflow go to the lawgiver control panel (in the Plone control panel).
 There you can see a list of all workflows and by selecting one you can see the specification and other details, such as the action groups.